-This is part 1 of my 3-part series on how to deal with rude people — including co-workers, clients, managers, and customers.
+This is part 1 of a 3-part series on how to deal with rude people — including co-workers, clients, managers, and customers.

 - Part 1: How To Deal With Rude People: Tips #1-4